visit-dav/visit/src/doc/cli_manual/functions.rst

   OpenDatabase(databaseName, timeIndex, dbPluginName) -> integer

-databaseName : type
+databaseName : string
-    A string containing the name of the database to open.
+    The name of the database to open.

-timeIndex : type
+timeIndex : integer
-    This is an optional integer argument indicating the time index at which toopen the database.
+    This is an optional integer argument indicating the time index at which to open the database.
 If it is not specified, a time index of zero is assumed.

-dbPluginIndex : type
+dbPluginIndex : string
     An optional string containing the name of the plugin to use.
-Note that this string must also include the plugin's version number (with few exceptions,almost all plugins' version numbers are 1.0).
-Note also that you must capitalize the spelling identically to what the plugin'sGeneralPluginInfo::GetName() method returns.
-For example, "XYZ_1.0"is the string you would use for the XYZ plugin.
+Note that this string must also include the plugin's version number (with few exceptions, almost all plugins' version numbers are 1.0).
+Note also that you must capitalize the spelling identically to what the plugin's GetName() method returns.
+For example, "XYZ_1.0" is the string you would use for the XYZ plugin.

-return value : integer
+return type : CLI_return_t
     The OpenDatabase function returns an integer value of 1 for success and 0 for failure.